esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 You can't numb this.
 Real healing requires you to feel.
 To face.
 To dig.

-The writing that follows came from my season of excavation.
+The song in this chapter came from my season of excavation.
 When I discovered that time doesn't heal all wounds—it just buries them deeper.
 The only way to true healing was through the pain I'd been avoiding for years.

 Grace doesn't just wash the surface.
 Grace goes deep.
 All the way down to the bedrock truth of who you are beneath the wounds, beneath the scars, beneath the lies you've believed about yourself.